Homemade salted caramel ice cream without ice cream maker, ready in five minutes. No eggs, no custard ice cream base, just three ingredients.

-I went a step further.
-Since I figured caramel is concentrated condensed milk, it would act both as an emulsifier and flavouring.
-This is the simplest ice cream recipe in the world, and the product tastes pretty much like it was made with eggs, custard, milk, homemade caramel; chilled for hours and churned patiently in a machine.
-The tasters, not privy to the production process, enthusiastically approved.
+And so it does.
+This must be the simplest ice cream recipe in the world.
+Made in about five minutes, and the product tastes pretty much like it was made with egg yolks, custard, milk, homemade salted caramel; chilled for hours and churned patiently in a machine.
+My tasters, not privy to the production process, enthusiastically approved.

 Is caramel the same as dulce de leche?